 We are grateful to so many organizations to deliver essential services.
 Here on this page we have pulled together some community resources for easy reference.

-We know that marginalized and disadvantaged people in Grey Bruce are disproportionately at higher risk: Indigenous people, people who are homeless, people on social assistance, incarcerated people, people who are living with disabilities or compromised immune systems, the elderly.
-And workers who are self-employed, in precarious jobs, in retail or service sector are starting to experience layoffs.
+Marginalized and disadvantaged people in Grey Bruce are at higher risk of COVID19: Indigenous people, people who are homeless, people on social assistance, people in jail, people who are living with disabilities or compromised immune systems and the elderly.

 Marginalized people become even more vulnerable during emergencies.